Unleash the Potential of Your Texts with Powerful Keywords Extraction Using NLP and Python

 YAKE!‘s algorithm rests on text statistical features extracted from single documents.
 Each extracted keyword will be given a keyword score greater than 0 (the lower the score better the keyword).

-In this post, you will learn how to use Spark NLP to perform keyword extraction using the YakeKeywordExtraction annotator.
+In this post, you will learn how to perform NLP keyword extraction using the YakeKeywordExtraction annotator, Spark NLP, and Python.

-Let us start with a short Spark NLP introduction and then discuss the details of keyword extraction with some solid results.
+Let us start with a short Spark NLP introduction and then discuss the details of extracting keywords from a text with some solid results.

 Introduction to Spark NLP